 In his last major painting, Labyrinth, Smart brings together many of the philosophical, literary and aesthetic threads that had run through his work since his early paintings undertaken in Adelaide in the 1940s.
 Labyrinth was inspired by a verdant hedged maze the artist saw on a book cover, transforming this image into a stone configuration that appears to extend into infinity.
 Here, the motif combines his ongoing interest in geometry and the philosophy of aeronautical engineer J.W.
 Dunne, who believed in predestination and the relevance of dreams.
 He also proposed that our experience of time as linear is an illusion and that past, present and future were continuous in a higher dimension of reality.
 In the centre of the labyrinth is a portrait of H.G.
 Wells, who was friends with Dunne and best remembered for his science-fiction novels including The time machine (1895).
 Although his work was derived from an image of a maze, Smart chose to title it Labyrinth.
 While a maze presents a challenge and is often used in science to study spatial awareness, a labyrinth has spiritual connotations.
 Perhaps, in the end, geometry has become the subject, embodying both a sure sense of construction and a sense of the metaphysical, opening up endless possibilities for imagining.

-This article is from the June 2021 issue of Artonview
+This article was first published in the June 2021 issue of Artonview